roman-milk/roman-milk.github.io/althea.md

  "And that is because it turns you on to be giving me sloppy seconds?"

  "No Herbie, I would never do that to you.
 Well, that's not exactly true.
 It did happen once and I felt so guilty about it that I never let it happen again.
 I always shower and douche before I come to you Herbie, always.
 The reason it causes our sex life to increase is because I leave my black lover knowing that all he is is a fuck, but that I'm going home to a man whom I love and who is going to make fantastic love to me.
 This isn't about hurting you or shaming you.
 I love you Herb, I really do.
 My thing for blacks is just an itch that I have to occasionally scratch.
 We have been together almost nine years Herb and it has been going on all that time and it hasn't hurt us a bit and there is no reason that it should bother us now that you know."
-Report_Story #2